 Broken Blood Feathers

-How to Pull a BROKEN Blood Feather
+How to Pull a Broken Blood Feather that is Bleeding

-If you are afraid to do this, can't get your cockatiel to a veterinarian immediately because it's very late at night, a weekend or just too far away for an emergency situation, spread your bird's wings and apply Quick Stop, styptic powder, cornstarch or flour with a Q-Tip dipped in water to the break.
+If you are afraid to pull a broken blood feather, take your bird to an avian vet immediately.
+If it's very late at night, a weekend or you too far away from a vet, spread your bird's wings and apply Kwik Stop, cornstarch or flour with a Q-Tip dipped in water.
 Apply sterile gauze using pressure until the bleeding stops.
 This should stop the bleeding until you can get to an avian vet to have the feather pulled out properly.
+If you don't have an avian vet and live in the USA or Canada, you should be able to find one CLICK HERE NOTE: Kwik-Stop is a styptic powder for using on pets and it contains Benzocaine, an anesthetic.
+It can be used on broken blood feathers, beaks, toenail injuries and topically on minor cuts of a bird's skin.
+It is not the same as styptic powder you purchase at a pharmacy.

 If you suspect that your bird may have broken a blood feather while you were out, but the bleeding has stopped,it is still advisable to pull it out.
 Bleeding can start again if the bird bumps into something.
 Check your bird carefully under the wings and tail feathers daily.
 Take note where blood feathers are and the condition they are in.
 Look for signs of breakage.
 This is really the only precaution you can take.
 By knowing the location of blood feathers, if your one does break one, it will be easier for you to find rather than searching through a mass of bloody feathers.